 Vacationing in Orlando gives you a chance to climb out of your comfort zone and plunge right in to something you might not try at home.
-Let's say, for example, hang gliding at 2,000 feet (609 meters) through Central Florida's sunny skies at Wallaby Ranch.
-That will definitely win you some bragging rights.
-Not to mention, some epic GoPro video.
+Say, for example, hang gliding at 2,000 feet (609 meters) through Central Florida's sunny skies at Wallaby Ranch Hang Gliding Flight Park.
+That will definitely win you some bragging rights — not to mention some epic GoPro video!

 This is the closest thing to flying like a bird.
 It's very serene up there, and it feels like everything is in slow motion.
 Surprisingly, it's a really smooth ride.
 And it's the perfect way to get a look at how gorgeous Florida really is.

 Once you're back on the ground, there are all kinds of things to do.
 For starters, scale the rock-climbing wall and bounce on the trampoline.
 Stroll along the boardwalk for an up-close look at the natural Florida woodlands.
 Keep your eyes peeled for deer, migrating birds or even the endangered Florida panther.
 If it's warm out, go for a dip in the pool.

 Best part is the setup.
 It's designed for you and your family to linger.
 Pitch a tent.
 Bring your RV.
 Enjoy brunch or lunch in the cantina area.
 Whether you go for the hang gliding or just to hang out, chances are you'll be talking about it for years to come.